BlockchainCommons/lethekit/README.md

 ### Used with…

-These are other projects that work with or leverage Lethe Kit:
+These are other projects that work with or leverage LetheKit:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).

 ### Derived from…

-This Lethe Kit project was inspired by:
+This LetheKit project was inspired by:

 - [Bitcoin 2019 Conference Tutorial](https://github.com/arcbtc/bitcoin2019conf) — Which provided a fully functional starting point using similar hardware, by [Ben Arc](https://github.com/arcbtc).

 ### Dependencies

-To build the Lethe Kit you'll need to use the following tools:
+To build the LetheKit you'll need to use the following tools:

 - autotools - Gnu Build System from Free Software Foundation ([intro](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)).